nmilford/outbrain-on-octopress/README.md

 A script to simplify the installation of the [Outbrain](http://www.outbrain.com/) recommendation Widget on the [Octopress](http://octopress.org/) blogging Framework.

+Special thanks go out to:
-Special thanks to [Matthew Dorey](https://twitter.com/mattischrome) who did the initial heavy lifting to get the widget to be placed and rendered properly.
-I just packaged and scripted it to make it easier to install.
+* [Matthew Dorey](https://twitter.com/mattischrome) who did the initial heavy lifting to get the widget to be placed properly.
+* [Jackie Jennings](https://twitter.com/ohhijackie) who demystified Outbrain Nano widget.
+* [Dave Kilsheimer](https://twitter.com/kilsey) who whipped up some CSS to get the widget to render correctly.

 ## Outbrain Setup: